-Russia accuses Dutch over Greenpeace protest as king visits
+Russia accuses Dutch over Greenpeace protest as King visits

 MOSCOW Russia criticised the Netherlands before talks with the Dutch king on Friday, accusing it of "inaction" in not preventing a Greenpeace protest at a Russian Arctic oil rig in which 30 people were arrested.

-Hours before President Vladimir Putin and Dutch King Willem-Alexander met in Moscow, Russia's Foreign Ministry said the Netherlands was to blame because the Greenpeace icebreaker involved was registered in Amsterdam.
+Hours before President Vladimir Putin and Dutch King Willem-Alexander were due to meet in Moscow, Russia's Foreign Ministry said the Netherlands was to blame because the Greenpeace icebreaker involved was registered in Amsterdam.

-The September 18 protest against oil drilling off the Russian Arctic coast has strained relations between Moscow and The Hague.
+The September 18 protest, off the Russian Arctic coast against oil drilling there, has strained relations between Moscow and The Hague and the remarks by the ministry's spokesman, Alexander Lukashevich, are unlikely to improve the atmosphere.

-Foreign Ministry spokesman Alexander Lukashevich told a regular ministry briefing that the "provocative action" by Greenpeace, in which some of the activists tried to scale Moscow's first offshore oil rig in the Arctic, had "grossly violated" Russian law.
+Lukashevich told a regular ministry briefing that the "provocative action" by Greenpeace, in which some of the activists tried to scale Moscow's first offshore oil rig, the Prirazlomnaya, "grossly violated" Russian law.

 "The whole situation, to a large extent, is caused by inaction of the Dutch state ... when it was clear the vessel entered the Russian economic zone on purpose to knowingly carry out unlawful actions," Lukashevich said.

-He said it might come up in talks between Russian Foreign Minister Sergei Lavrov and Dutch Foreign Minister Frans Timmermans, but that the Dutch were unlikely to stress the issue in conversation while the matter was being heard at the International Tribunal on the Law of the Sea.

-Russia has refused to take part in a hearing at the Hamburg-based tribunal, in which the Netherlands is seeking the release of the 28 Greenpeace activists and two journalists from pre-trial detention.

-Russia has said it repeatedly asked the Netherlands to halt the Greenpeace protest at the Prirazlomnaya oil platform, owned by state-controlled energy company Gazprom, before its coast guards intervened.
+Russia previously said it had repeatedly asked the Netherlands to halt the Greenpeace protest before its own coast guards intervened.

-Lukashevich's remarks appeared intended to defuse criticism over what is seen in the West as Moscow's heavy-handed treatment of the activists.
-They are awaiting trial in Russia on hooliganism charges punishable by up to seven years in jail.
+His remarks appeared intended to defuse criticism over what is seen in the West as Moscow's heavy-handed treatment of the activists.
+They are awaiting trial in Russia on hooliganism charges that carry a maximum jail sentence of seven years.

+Russia has refused to take part in a hearing at the International Tribunal for the Law of the Sea, in which the Netherlands is seeking the release of the 28 Greenpeace activists and two journalists from pre-trial detention.

-"The final decision on that matter will be made by a Russian court.
+"The final decision on that matter will be made by a Russia court.
 Nevertheless, the Netherlands continues pushing for the immediate release of all the Arctic Sunrise crew members," Lukashevich said.

 The 30 have been held in Russia since its border guards forcibly boarded their icebreaker after the protest.